dim6003/zigbee2mqtt.io/docs/devices/TS0121_plug.md

 Payload: (don't change this)

 Next time the plug gets polled, Sum of consumed energy will start from zero again.

+You may need to remove and add again device to zigbee network.
 <!-- Notes END: Do not edit below this line -->